dataplat/dbatools/readme.md

 $old = $instance = "localhost"
 $allservers = $old, $new

-# Alternatively, use Registerd Servers?
+# Alternatively, use Registered Servers
 $allservers = Get-DbaRegisteredServer -SqlInstance $instance

 # Need to restore a database?
 It can be as simple as this:
 Restore-DbaDatabase -SqlInstance $instance -Path "C:\temp\AdventureWorks2012-Full Database Backup.bak"

 # Use Ola Hallengren's backup script?
-We can restore an *ENTIRE INSTNACE* with just one line
+We can restore an *ENTIRE INSTANCE* with just one line
 Get-ChildItem -Directory \\workstation\backups\sql2012 | Restore-DbaDatabase -SqlInstance $new

 # What about if you need to make a backup?
 And you are logging in with alternative credentials?